srun21/IOT-section-1-Group-8/Lab_2/README.md

 # IOT-section-1-Group-8

-# ESP32 DHT22 Telegram Bot - Configuration Guide

-## Overview
-This project creates an ESP32-based temperature monitoring system that sends alerts via Telegram and allows remote relay control.
+ESP32 IoT Webserver with LED, Sensors, and LCD Control – Configuration Guide Overview

+This project builds an ESP32-based IoT system using MicroPython that integrates a web interface and an LCD display.
+Users can control an LED, monitor real-time sensor values (temperature, humidity, and distance), and send custom messages to the LCD through a built-in webserver.

-## Features
+Features
-- **Real-time monitoring**: DHT22 sensor readings every 5 seconds
-- **Telegram integration**: Bot commands and automatic alerts
-- **Smart relay control**: Temperature-based automation with manual override
-- **Robust operation**: Auto-reconnect WiFi, error handling, crash recovery

----
+Web-based control: Simple HTML page served by ESP32 for remote interaction

+LED control: Toggle LED ON/OFF via web buttons

+Sensor monitoring: Read temperature & humidity (DHT11) and distance (HC-SR04)

+LCD integration: Display selected sensor values or custom messages on a 16×2 I²C LCD

+Two-way interaction: Users can enter text in a web textbox and send it directly to LCD

-## Hardware Requirements
+Hardware Requirements

-- ESP32 Development Board = 1
+ESP32 Development Board (MicroPython firmware flashed) = 1

-- DHT22 Temperature/Humidity Sensor = 1
+DHT11 Temperature/Humidity Sensor = 1

-- Relay Module 5V single-channel relay = 1
+HC-SR04 Ultrasonic Distance Sensor = 1

+16×2 LCD with I²C backpack = 1

+LED + Resistor (220 Ω) = 1

-- Jumper Wires Male-to-male and male-to-female = 6
+Breadboard and Jumper Wires = Several

-- ESP32 Shield Expansion board = 1
+USB Cable + Laptop with Thonny IDE = 1

+Wi-Fi Network

 ---